nikija/public/content/developers/api/connector.md

 ## Authorization

 All operations of the API require `AccessToken` to be present in the request.
 In production environment, the `AccessToken` will be provided to you by the enterprise admin.
 For development purposes, use the  [Demo Environment](#demo-environment).

-The API also supports more advanced scenario with session management, which makes it simple to ensure that only one client is active at a time.
-That is particulary useful if the client communicates with a physical device that does not support parallel connections/communication.

 ### Environments